cloudmesh-community/sp20-516-236/notebook.md

 anything.
 You can surely spend 2 minutes to update this document.
 Please put the last activities first (e.g. in reverse cronological order by week)

+# Week Fri 02/21/20 - 02/27/20

+* :01: Attended  meeting with professor on 24th
+* :02: Posted AWS polly chapter
+* :03: Re-Installed git and Mongo for windows
+* :04: worked with cms vm boot and chaeleon account
+* :05: Had project meeting with group members on 26h and 29th
+* :06: Created an Azure account and a container for the project
+* :07: Read Lecture notes

 # Week Fri 02/14/20 - 02/20/20

 * :01: Attended lecture on 17th and 18th